 The Disney themed topiaries are the most photographed part of the festival–and with good reason!
 Prepare to be blown away by the impeccable displays making up Anna and Elsa, Beauty and the Beast, Mickey and Minnie, Winnie-the-Pooh and Friends, Lady and the Tramp, Lightening McQueen, and Simba, just to name a few.

 Some of the topiaries are PhotoPass spots.
 Stop and have your picture taken with these beautiful works of art.
 Don’t want to buy a photo?
 Just ask the designated Cast Member to take a picture on your phone.

 You might think the Flower and Garden Festival is just for adults–but it’s not!
 Throughout Epcot, you will find play areas and exhibits created just for children.
 Bo Peep’s Playtime Training Grounds is both a playground and garden while the Play Full Garden is a playground and outdoor kitchen that teaches kids about nutrition and wellness.
 Children will also love exploring the Goodness Garden Butterfly House.

-For $6.99 plus tax, kids can take part in Spike’s Pollen Nation Exploration and the Egg-Stravaganza Scavenger Hunt (April 5th to 21st).
+For $6.99 plus tax, kids can take part in Spike’s Pollen Nation Exploration and the Egg-Stravaganza Scavenger Hunt (March 27th-April 12).

 7. See A Free Concert